Where to Stay in Lake Garda without a Car

 On Lake Garda’s southwest shores, Desenzano del Garda makes an excellent home base without a car thanks to its train station with regular connections.
 Milan, Verona, and Venice are accessible in under two hours by rail.
 Ferries quickly reach towns like Sirmione and Garda village across the lake.
 Ample pedestrian streets, lakeside promenades, restaurants, shops, and nightlife keep visitors engaged in town.
 Cycle paths connect to neighboring villages like Padenghe sul Garda.
 With its transportation links and vibrant historic center, Desenzano del Garda serves as the perfect launchpad.

-The scenic Sirmione peninsula jutting into Lake Garda’s southern end enchants visitors with its colorful houses, cozy squares, ferry harbor, thermal springs, and 13th century Castello Scaligero.
+The scenic Sirmione peninsula jutting into Lake Garda’s southern end enchants visitors with its colorful houses, cozy squares, ferry harbor, thermal springs, and 13th-century Castello Scaligero.
 Regular ferries whisk passengers across the lake to towns like Garda, Salo, and Desenzano.
 Sirmione’s compact walkable size means cars aren’t needed to see the sights.
 Stay near the historic center to access restaurants, shops, beaches, and walking paths easily on foot.
 Watch sunsets over Lake Garda from this medieval jewel surrounded by water on three sides.
 Take in consideration that Sirmione is one of the best places to stay on Lake Garda without a car.

 On Lake Garda’s eastern shores, charming Garda village allows car-free vacations with its own train station providing easy links south to Verona and Venice.
 Ferries connect Garda to towns across the lake.
 Garda’s pedestrian historic core invites long walks past bell towers, piazzas and lakeside promenades.
 The village’s flat terrain and short distances between restaurants, beaches, shops and villa gardens make bikes a fun way to get around locally.
 Position yourself in pretty Garda village to enjoy lake adventures sans vehicle.